polo1093/bdo-guild-quest-mod/README.md

-#Guild Quest Condition-Objetive Pre-Viewer [Updated on 23-11-2016 Hotfix]
+#Guild Quest Condition-Objetive Pre-Viewer [Updated on 01-12-2016]

 * What is it?